 - Transfer to a crock pot, add the beer and cook on low for 8 hours.
 If using a dutch oven only, lower the heat as low as possible, letting the pan cool off before adding the beer.
 Add water if more liquid is needed.

 - Once pork is cooked, transfer to a cutting board.
 Remove any large pieces of fat and discard.
 Using two large forks or tongs, shred the meat – this should happen easily after the low and slow cooking process.

-- In a large bowl, add the shredded pork meat, pan juices from the crock pot, and the barbecue sauce and toss to combine.
+- In a large bowl, add the shredded pork meat, 1/2 cup of pan juices from the crock pot, and the barbecue sauce.
+Toss to combine.